 - More time to explore ship amenities, like rock climbing walls or surf simulators.

 Examples: Consider voyages of 10 days or more for destinations like Alaska, the South Pacific, or Europe.
 These longer cruises provide ample time to immerse yourself in diverse cultures and landscapes.
+Explore the fjords of Norway or the ancient ruins of Rome on these expansive adventures.

 Factors to Consider When Choosing a Cruise Duration: